Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: An Overview of the Proof-Theoretic Jungle

 \subsection{Labeled Sequents}

-Labeled sequents generalize Gentzen-style sequents by annotating formuale with labels and introducing semantic elements into the syntax of sequents.
-For example, the labeled sequents used for intuitionistic and modal logics (cf.~\cite{Sim94,Vig00}) are typically of the form shown below top in the following example and encode a graph of the form shown below bottom.
-One can see that labeled sequents employ arbitrary graphs of Gentzen-style sequents which properly generalizes all sequents considered in previous sections.
+Labeled sequents generalize Gentzen sequents by annotating formulae with labels and introducing semantic elements into the syntax of sequents.
+For example, the labeled sequents used by Simpson~\cite{Sim94} and Vigan{\`o}~\cite{Vig00} have the form shown below top in the following example and encode a binary graph of Gentzen sequents.
+Thus, labeled sequents properly generalize all sequents considered in previous sections.

-\begin{exa} A labeled sequent is shown below top and its corresponding graph is shown below bottom.
+\begin{example} A labeled sequent is shown below top and its corresponding graph is shown below bottom.